Liverpool news: Jurgen Klopp hopeful of quick Alex Oxlade-Chamberlain recovery after training return | Goal.com

 And having shown no reaction, Klopp says some competitive outings this term is not beyond the realms of possibility.

-“Best news," said Klopp ahead of the Premier League visit of Arsenal on Saturday.
+“Best news," he said ahead of the visit of Arsenal in the Premier League on Saturday.
 "He started going on pitch and from first step it looked completely normal.

 "Sometimes you see players come back and be limping, but from first step Ox looked like Ox.
 No reaction, which was even nicer.